danb0b/danb0b.github.io/content/travel/15-sofia-and-bulgaria.md

 ## Friday, September 1

 We packed our things and moved on to Nessabar for a quick stop.
-We got lunch at a wonderful spot, said goodbye to the Black Sea, and continued on to Plovdiv.
-We got to our place right in the middle of town, and found dinner in Plovdiv at a wonderful restaruant down the street.
+We got lunch at a quaint spot and then walked around the town a bit while the girls did some shopping on their own.
+We found said goodbye to the Black Sea, walked back to our cars, and continued on to Plovdiv.
+We got to our place nestled right in the middle of the old part of town, and walked to dinner at a place down the street.
 The whole center of town comes alive at night with restaurants spilling out onto the street.
+We got the kids ice cream as we meandered home.

 ![All the kids hard at work in the car.](/images/travel/PXL_20230901_074420852.MP.jpg)
 ![Walking through Nessabar's old town](/images/travel/PXL_20230901_083914766.jpg)